jon-chun/openface-analysis/README.md

 Notes to self:
 - There's no age, puberty, or race/ethnicity anywhere at the moment, so you might want to add that in somewhere.
 You could add it to OpenFaceProgress but then everything after would have to be adjusted a bit.
 Or you could add it directly in OpenFaceReformat but that might be difficult.
-- Pretty much every time you load in a .csv file, you have to df$X <- NULL and I don't know why Excel keeps doing this!!!
 - You need to adjust the first/last lines of every .rmd file depending on where you're running it from i.e. correct the paths.
 - Landmark registration of the cortisol values needs to be stuck somewhere, probably in OpenFaceFixingCortisol.
-- As of 12/14/2018, OpenFaceEmotion just has placeholder emotion values so DON'T forget to properly adjust those once you finish your lit review.